 Our History

-Over-the-Rhine Kitchen in 1976 by Father Thomas Bokenkotter and his colleagues.
+Over-the-Rhine Kitchen was founded in 1976 by Father Thomas Bokenkotter and his colleagues.
 Fr.
 Bokenkotter had visited Dorothy Day’s House of Hospitality in New York City and realized Cincinnati needed a kitchen to provide a meal without obligatory religious service for the 80 percent of the 10,000 residents in Cincinnati’s Over-the-Rhine neighborhood living in poverty.

 Fr.
 Bokenkotter taught that people experience poverty for many reasons.
 While we seek larger answers, we can act to alleviate hunger.
 This reflection continues to inspire the work of Queen City Kitchen today.